How to Wash Blood Out of Sheets

 Add a Laundry Sanitizer

 If the blood stains are large or you are concerned about infectious diseases, add a laundry sanitizer to the wash cycle.
-For white cotton sheets, this can be chlorine bleach.
-For colored sheets or sheets made from bamboo, silk, or synthetic materials, choose pine oil or a phenolic-based sanitizer (Lysol).
+For white cotton sheets, use chlorine bleach.
+Choose pine oil or a phenolic-based sanitizer for colored sheets or sheets made from bamboo, silk, or synthetic materials (Lysol).

 Inspect the Sheets

 After washing, inspect the sheets carefully for any remaining discoloration.
-If there is still evidence of the stain, repeat the pretreatment and washing steps.
+Repeat the pretreatment and washing steps if there is still evidence of the stain.
 Do not dry the sheets, especially in the high heat of an automatic dryer, until the stain is removed.

 Dry the Sheets